danielbibit/danielbibit.github.io/_posts/2023-03-10-keyboard-layers.md

 ![Media and Macros](/assets/images/qmk/media_keyboard.png)
 *Media keys in red*

+About these keys, one interesting thing is the 'Term Edit' macro key, it basically is a macro for Ctrl-x Ctrl-e, this combination open the current command line on your default editor, really useful for long commands.

+Another thing is that being in the Left side of the keyboard, you can still use them while using the mouse, just use the old control key as the modifier.

 ## Navigation and Text editing
 On the left side of the keyboard, we have the navigation and text editing keys,